 Yerdanie to Prince of Wales Mine

-Our six day Road Trip to follow Hunts Track to his ‘Furthest East’ point – in the Spinifex Range, 140 kilometres east of Kalgoorlie started on Wednesday 11 September.
+Our six day Road Trip to follow the Hunt Track to his ‘Furthest East’ point – in the Spinifex Range, 140 kilometres east of Kalgoorlie, started on Wednesday 11 September 2019.

 Prince of Wales to Gnarlbine